 The neighborhood surrounding the ACCENT London Study Center is full of places to stay, eat and shop.
-Following are local hotels, restaurants and markets for students, faculty, and visiting family or friends.
+Below are some local hotels, restaurants and markets that students, faculty, and visiting family or friends may find useful.

 Nearby hotels for visiting family/friends

 11-13 Bayley St, Bedford Square, London WC1B 3HD – Telephone: 011 44 20 3004 6000

 This hotel is located on the same road as the ACCENT London Study Centre, and is popular with visiting faculty.
 It’s a modern hotel with contemporary rooms.

 St. Giles Hotel

 Bedford Avenue, London WC1B 3GH – Telephone: 011 44 20 7300 3000

 St Giles Hotel is located less than a five-minute walk from the ACCENT London Study Centre, Tottenham Court Underground Station and Oxford Street shop.

 8 Bedford Place, London WC1 Telephone: 011 44 20 7636 2869